go-kratos/go-kratos.dev/src/content/docs/blades/agent-patterns/04-handoff-agents.md

 ```
 ## Custom Routing Logic
 ### Core Concepts
-Agent Routing is an indispensable part of the Blades workflow and is crucial during the execution of intelligent routing scheduling.
-First, define the structure type for `workflow`:
+Agent Routing is an indispensable part of the Blades workflow and is crucial during intelligent routing scheduling.
+First, define the structure type of `workflow`:
 ```go
 type RoutingWorkflow struct {
 	blades.Agent